faadias/ezdb/README.md

 ## Advanced removal

-Very similitar to advanced updating and querying, I believe that at this point you will be able to figure out what the code below does:
+Very similar to advanced updating and querying, I believe that at this point you will be able to figure out what the code below does:

 	database.table("person")
 		.remove()